omairaslam/Perplexity-Powerups/README.md

         *   Click the diagram icon to verify it opens the diagram correctly in Mermaid.live with proper encoding.
     *   **For Enhanced Rich Text Copy:**
         *   After Perplexity generates a response with citations, hover over or focus on the response to make the action buttons appear.
-        *   You should see a dollar sign ($) icon button next to Perplexity's standard copy button.
+        *   You should see TWO new icon buttons next to Perplexity's standard copy button:
+            - **Green $ (Dollar) Icon**: Copy rich text WITHOUT citations
+            - **Amber $C (Dollar-C) Icon**: Copy rich text WITH citations
-        *   Click the dollar icon button, then paste into a rich text editor (like Google Docs, Word, or an email composer).
+        *   **Test Clean Copy**: Click the green $ icon, then paste into a rich text editor (like Google Docs, Word, or an email composer).
+Verify that formatting is preserved and citations/source references are automatically removed.
-        *   Verify that formatting is preserved and citations/source references are automatically removed.
+        *   **Test Citation Copy**: Click the amber $C icon, then paste into a rich text editor.
+Verify that formatting is preserved AND citations/references are included.

 ## Advanced Features & Implementation Details